Arthrimus/Saturn_Controller_Demux/README.md

 # Instructions

 The upload the .ino file to an Arduino Uno or similar compatible device and connect the I/O pins according to the layout described in the .ino file.
 If you wish to remap the buttons you can modify the pin selections in the file to suit your needs.
+There are 2 versions uploaded here v0.1 and v0.6.
+V0.1 is configured correctly to match the pinout of my original V0.1-V0.3 boards.
+I reworked the board layout at v0.4 onward so if you have board revision V0.4 or newer you should use the V0.6 code.

 # Custom PCB Info.